 For many individuals, commercial real estate represents an incredibly valuable and attractive investment opportunity.
 Yet for many first-time or somewhat new investors, commercial real estate investing is surrounded by many misunderstandings.
-Over the coming weeks I will review a few myths about and a few mistakes in CRE Investing.
+Here are a few myths I find that many people believe about CRE Investing.

 THREE MYTHS About Commercial Real Estate Investing